Icon

 A.R.M.
 Holding Children’s Programme

 The A.R.M.
 Holding Children’s Programme, now in its fifth year, is the largest cultural education programme in the UAE, having reached more than 30,000 children to date.
-Since 2021, the A.R.M.
-Holding Children’s Programme has been bringing together artists and designers to closely collaborate with local schools through bespoke workshops.
-The programme provides UAE-based school children with opportunities to grow and develop their interest and understanding of the arts by interacting with a roster of international artists and familiarising them with a wide range of art and design practices.
+Since 2021, the programme has brought together artists and designers to collaborate closely with local schools through bespoke workshops, providing UAE-based schoolchildren with opportunities to develop their interest in the arts and engage with a diverse range of artistic and design practices.

 Artists Biographies